alensh12/Docs/in_app_purchase_nettv.md

 This method initiates a refund request for a specified transactionId, enabling developers to test refund workflows.
 ##
 ### Important Note
-*As of StoreKit2 implementation,In-App Purchase Payment is only available on iOS devices running iOS 15.0 or later.*
+*As of StoreKit2 implementation, In-App Purchase Payment is only available on iOS devices running iOS 15.0 or later.*
 ##

 ## Payment Methods